 Students may also choose from several specially focused Master of Science in Educational Studies programs that enable you to:

 - Earn a Wheelock degree—completely online—focused on teaching STEM subjects to elementary students;

 - Earn a Wheelock degree while working as a paid teaching assistant in Athens, Greece.

 - Earn a Wheelock degree while working as a paid preschool teacher in China

 The self-design feature of the Educational Studies Master's provides unique opportunities to pursue personal and professional goals.
 The selection of one or more focus areas provides access to courses from a variety of graduate programs, such as Reading or ESL, Early Childhood and Child Life, Social Work, and Nonprofit Leadership.

 In this non-licensure program, you will have the opportunity to work closely with faculty to design your own course of study.
 All students complete core courses in human development, research methods, and multiculturalism, in addition to a capstone experience at the end of the program.
 The Educational Studies program places special emphasis on scholarship, and field experience is optional.

 The program includes 17 credits of elective courses, which allows you to select from a wide variety of courses, based on your interests.
-Students who already have an initial educator licensure may be able to advance it to professional status by using their elective credits in this program to complete one of Wheelock's 12-credit course clusters (Special Education, Reading, ESL/ELL, Achieving Excellence in Teaching Math, Achieving Excellence in Teaching Science).
+Students who already have an initial educator licensure may be able to advance it to professional status by using their elective credits in this program to complete one of Wheelock's 12-credit graduate certificate programs (Special Education, Reading, ESL/ELL, Achieving Excellence in Teaching Math, Achieving Excellence in Teaching Science).